breuner/elbencho/docs/usage/help-all.md

   --s3logprefix arg       Path and filename prefix of AWS S3 SDK log file.
                           "DATE.log" will get appended to the given filename.
+                          (Default: "aws_sdk_" in current working directory) --s3mpusizevar arg      Maximum number of bytes to subtract from part size of multipart uploads for random variance in part sizes.
+                          The last uploaded part will be correspondingly larger to meet the full given object size.
+This only works for plain sequential uploads in objects-per-thread
+                          mode, i.e. in combination with "-N".
-                          (Default: "aws_sdk_" in current working directory) --s3multidel arg        Delete multiple objects in a single DeleteObjects request.
+  --s3multidel arg        Delete multiple objects in a single DeleteObjects
+                          request.
 This loops on retrieving a chunk of objects from a listing request and then deleting the